 [ Read: Signs Of An Emotional Affair ]

-It is hard to be positive when all your dreams have shattered.
-But hope for something better, and your life will become easier.
-Above all, resist the temptation to make mistakes.
+It is hard to be positive when all your dreams have shattered, but if you hope for something better, then your life will become easier.
+Above all, resist the temptation to engage inself-inflicted risky behaviors .

-People tend to commit certain mistakes out of grief or anger that are detrimental to your emotional and physical health.
-Here are five mistakes to avoid after getting divorced.
+People tend to engage in risk-taking behaviors out of grief or anger that are detrimental to your emotional and physical health.
+Here are five risk-taking behaviors/decisions to avoid making after getting divorced.

 - Stalking your ex: Do not go snooping around your ex.
 This will only pull you into the past and make you feel more miserable.
-It is natural to be curious to know how their life is post-divorce but resist the urge.
+It is natural to be curious to know how their life is post-divorce, but resist that urge.
 Do not talk to common friends about them; instead, focus on yourself and try to be the best person you can be.

 - Getting into another relationship too soon: Being divorced does not mean you have to remain single forever.
 But it also does not mean you start dating the next person you spot.
 You might crave for intimacy and attention, but without completely getting over your ex, it is not advisable to get into another relationship.
-Wait until you are ready for a new relationship, and are clear about what you want from the next partner.
+Wait until you are ready for a new relationship, and are clear about what you want⏤or don’t want⏤from the next partner.

 - Bad mouthing your ex: They might have cheated on you or abused you but that is a thing of the past now.
 Talking about it will only prevent you from moving forward.
-Make peace with all the negative feelings on your ex and try to forgive and move on.
-If someone brings your ex’s topic, show maturity and politely change the subject.
+Make peace with all the negative feelings regarding your ex and try to forgive and move on.
+If someone brings your ex up as a topic, show maturity and politely change the subject.
 It is okay to create those boundaries.